ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 4. That proof of work blockchains use excessive "energy per transaction" is a false argument because one transaction on the blockchain may represent thousands of transactions made off-chain or in layer 2 systems.
 5. Proof of work networks are not "wasteful" when viewed from a perspective that values humanity's flourishing.
 They provide security, hard money, and an incredible and unprecedented level of inviolable basic rights to people on a global scale.
 6. Proof of work networks use electricity that would otherwise be wasted because miners, like ants eating crumbs, don’t use the central sources of energy for humanity, but rather its marginal discards.
-7. The "if you love proof of work, then you must hate the planet" tagline is actually the opposite because of all the reasons above!
+7. All the reasons listed above demonstrate that the tagline "If you love proof of work, then you must hate the planet" is farcical and its opposite is true!

 **For more information:**